kschaars/DigitalRFWSPR/README.md

 ##### README for digitalRFWSPRDecoder.py:

 This program was written by Kevin Schaars under MIT Haystack Obsevatory based on DDC code from John Swoboda.
-The purpose is to take in a set of digital RF data to decode a WSPR like beacon signal.
+The purpose is to take in a set of digital RF data with at least 4 minutes of samples and decode a WSPR like beacon signal.
 This is done by down converting the digital RF data to a temporary .wav file, which is then read by digitalRFWSPRD and the decoded information is printed.
 Command-line Parameters:
 * Path to directory that contains the channel directory to be decoded